jplf/radiog/README.md

 ```
 Then to start the application just run `bin/start.sh`.
 Actually the best is to start the app into a `screen(1)` session.
 The runtime configuration management is far from being perfect.
 Make sure that the URL and specifically the port numbers are correctly set in the backend, frontend configuration files and in the script `start.sh`.

+The frontend configuration is defined in `assets/radiog-conf.json` which can be replaced by a file whose name is defined in `environment.ts`.

 To stop the application run `bin/stop.h`.
 This script kills with no mercy all RadioG processes.